top of page

 2. Discovering Balance Through Propped Sitting

-• Why Balance Matters: Sitting requires the ability to control small shifts in position.
-Practicing balance in short bursts helps your baby gradually gain the confidence to stay upright longer.
+Sitting requires the ability to control small shifts in position.
+Practising balance in short bursts helps your baby gradually gain the confidence to stay upright longer.

 3. Strengthening Through Reaching and Playing